 Type of institution: University/Higher Education Institution

-Students complete twelve core (compulsory) topics and complete four option topics chosen from a range of available option topics.
+Students complete fourteen core (compulsory) topics and complete two option topics chosen from a range of available option topics.
 These topics aim to provide students with the appropriate knowledge, skills and attributes for a successful career as an accounting professional and to cultivate research practices for independent, industry and discipline related research in a business context.
 Students also have the opportunity to complete work placements, industry projects and international study tours as option topics.
 Please note only Year 1 topics of this course will be available at this location in 2024.
 If you have been granted credit transfer or wish to apply for credit transfer for this course on the basis of previous study and you are granted credit, this may mean you will not be able to enrol in Year 2 or higher year topics at this location, nor able to enrol on a full-time basis until 2025.

 - Accounting Fundamentals

 - Information Systems and Accounting Processes